 - The resource consent is delayed for the LDTA upgrade.
 The upgrade of pipes and sprinklers is planned for 2024/25 subject to the granting of the consent.
 The air quality assessment is complete.
-Replenishment of the LDTA bed is subject to the availability of suitable soil the estimated requirement is around 40,000m3. - Consent applications for the Paraparaumu and Ōtaki Wastewater Treatment Plants will be affected by the requirements in the National Policy Statement on Freshwater (Te Mana o te Wai).
-There is legislation before the House that may affect this, as a Bill to defer National Policy Statements was introduced in 2024.
+Replenishment of the LDTA bed is subject to the availability of suitable soil the estimated requirement is around 40,000m3. - Consent applications for the Paraparaumu and Ōtaki Wastewater Treatment Plants will be affected by the requirements in the National Policy Statement on Freshwater (Te Mana o te Wai), but at this stage the implications are not clear.
 We continue to work with iwi on our work programmes and are finalising a partnership agreement charter. - The government's announcement amending the course of the Three Waters reform introduces uncertainty regarding any potential change to the operation and management of these assets. - If implemented, the draft Whaitua Implementation Plan may impact on wastewater treatment and discharge, and future consenting.